the-teachingRSE-project/competencies/intro.md

 annotated, re-usable and potentially remotely executable data.
 These resources and requirements fall within the skill set of RSEs.
 They become a vital link to cross-pollinate computational skills and infrastructure know-how between domain scientists.
-Funders and research managers will find the discussion in this paper valuable in order to observe how software development in academia will be institutionalised.
+Funding agencies and research managers will find the discussion in this paper valuable in order to observe how software development in academia will be institutionalised.
 Finally, the strong emphasis on team skills allows RSEs to be very employable in industrial workplaces.